Quantum complexity and topological phases of matter: Abstract

 \section{Abstract}

-We find that the complexity of quantum many-body states, defined as a spread in the Krylov basis, may serve as a probe that distinguishes topological phases of matter.
-We illustrate this analytically in one of the representative examples, the Su-Schrieffer-Heeger model.
-Moreover, in the same setup, we analyze exactly solvable quench protocols where the evolution of the spread complexity shows distinct features depending on the topological vs non-topological phase of the initial state as well as the quench Hamiltonian.
+In this work, we find that the complexity of quantum many-body states, defined as a spread in the Krylov basis, may serve as a new probe that distinguishes topological phases of matter.
+We illustrate this analytically in one of the representative examples, the Su-Schrieffer-Heeger model, finding that spread complexity becomes constant in the topological phase.
+Moreover, in the same setup, we analyze exactly solvable quench protocols where the evolution of the spread complexity shows distinct dynamical features depending on the topological vs non-topological phase of the initial state as well as the quench Hamiltonian.